betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart1.md

 ### The AGC Architecture: A Giant Leap in FLOPS<sup>a</sup> per W, Kg, m<sup>3</sup>

-Apollo needed a computer orders of magnitude better than those typical of the
+Apollo needed a computer orders of magnitude better than those typical of the era:<sup>[55]</sup> lower power, lighter weight, smaller size, greater reliability, and able to operate in the extreme environmental conditions of space flight.
-era: lower power, lighter weight, smaller size, greater reliability, and able to operate in the extreme environmental conditions of space flight.
 In mid-1961, NASA accorded MIT/Draper Labs “sole source” status to design the AGC and soon after selected Raytheon to manufacture it.<sup>[6]</sup> Both organizations had been involved in development of the Polaris missile GNC system.<sup>[22]</sup>

 <br>